elugens/hello-javascript/docs/additional-questions/storing-data-in-the-browser/cookies-document-cookie.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The simple answer is that it expires and sets an expiring date when the cookie gets deleted from the document.
-Max-age sets the time in seconds when a cookie gets deleted from the document.
-Although Max-age is the modern implementation, it should get noted that it is not supported in Internet Explorer versions 6 through 8.
+Max-age sets the time in seconds when a browser cookie gets deleted from the document.
+Although Max-age is the modern implementation, We should note that Max-Age is not supported in Internet Explorer versions 6 through 8.
 Max-age is the recommended implementation in modern web development.
     </div>
   </div>
 </details>